programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-4.md

     import warnings
     warnings.filterwarnings("ignore", message="Could not get FontBBox from font descriptor.*")

-To further verify that pdfpplumber has read all the intended PDFs, you can print the number of agreements found, as well as their file names.
+To further verify that pathlib has found, and pdfpplumber has read, all the intended PDFs, you can print the number of agreements imported into Jupyter, as well as their file names.

     pdfs = list(ROOT.rglob("*.pdf"))
     print("Found PDFs:", len(pdfs))
     for p in pdfs[:10]:
         print(p)

 Now you can import spaCy, as well as its required PhraseMatcher.
-Unlike some other NLP approaches, which label data, tokenise (break a text into discrete words), and pre-process, as an initial step (see Havens, 2022), we perform these actions as part of our dictionary set-up, to reduce processing steps.
+Unlike some other NLP approaches, which label data, tokenise (break a text into discrete words), and pre-process (converting all text to lowercase for instance) (see Havens, 2022), we perform these actions as part of our dictionary set-up, to reduce processing steps.
 The last line loads spacy's standard English langauge model.

     import spacy
     from spacy.matcher import PhraseMatcher, Matcher